hmmbug/pythaidate/README.md

 96398
 >>> p.julianday
 2451545
+>>> p.iswanphra
+False
 ```
 Note that the `horakhun` value from Pakkhakhananaa lunar and (Chulasakarat era) lunisolar calendars are not compatible as they represent day count since the epoch of each calendar.
-For comparisons use `julianday` instead.
+For comparisons use `julianday` instead. `iswanphra` has an alias `issabbath`.

 The Pakkhakhananaa code and abbreviations are available:
 ```